nasirnjs/aws/s3_cmd.md

 List objects recursively in a bucket.\
 `aws s3 ls s3://bucket-name --recursive`

+To create an Amazon S3 bucket in a specific region.\
+`aws s3 mb s3://my-new-buckettttttttttttttttttttttttt --region us-east-2`

 Get information about a bucket.\
 `aws s3api get-bucket-location --bucket bucket-name`

+If the LocationConstraint is null, that means the S3 bucket is located in the US East (N. Virginia) region default region for S3.\
+`aws s3api get-bucket-location --bucket nasirtechtalks.xyz`

 **Bucket Management**